PY44N/GithubWatch/README.md

 }
 ```

-This configuration would make GitHub Watch monitor itself for changes
+This configuration would make GitHub Watch monitor itself for changes.
+The repositories must be listed in Author/Repo format for the GitHub Watch to work

 Note: A GitHub token is only required if you wish to monitor private repositories